10 tips for growing blueberries in the backyard

 - Don’t prune till highbush plants are four or five years in the ground.
 Stems aged six years or older–about inch-thick stems–don’t produce optimally.
 In late winter, the oldest stems are cut out to the base (photo below shows how the base of a mature plant looks after pruning, with a good mix of older, younger, and middle-aged stems remaining).

 - Need more detail?
-Lee’s complete blueberry how-to is in our podcast, and in this story from my archives, along with other tips and resources.
+Lee’s complete blueberry how-to is in our podcast (play it at the bottom of the page), and in this story from my archives, along with other tips and resources.
 Or visit Lee’s website.

 how to win ‘grow fruit naturally’